tBaxter/activity-monitor/README.md

 You can define also define custom template snippets for the target content object.
 In this case, the template should live in `/templates/activity_monitor/includes/models/applabel_modelname.html`.
 An example is included.

 You do not have to define all your content types.
 If you do not, activity monitor will safely fall back on a default output.

+**NOTE**: Loading these custom templates is not trivial.
+They should be used sparingly, and if you have a lot of them, you should at least cache the results.